-The calibration instrument has been designed with the utmost care.
+- The calibration instrument has been designed with the utmost care.
 Ease of operation and simplicity of maintenance have been a central theme in the product development.
 Therefore, with proper care the instrument should require very little maintenance.
-Avoid operating the instrument in dirty or dusty environments.

-- A battery is used to maintain operating parameters in the unit.
-All operating parameters, including calibration parameters should be checked on a regular basis to insure accuracy and proper operation of the instrument.
-See the troubleshooting section for the procedure on checking the status of the battery. - If the outside of the bath becomes soiled, it may be wiped clean with a damp cloth and mild detergent.
-Do not use harsh chemicals on the surface, which may damage the paint. - Periodically check the fluid level in the bath to ensure that the level has not dropped.
-If the fluid level is too low, the stability may be affected.
+Avoid operating the instrument in dirty or dusty environments. - If the outside of the bath becomes soiled, it may be wiped clean with a damp cloth and mild detergent.
+Do not use harsh chemicals on the surface which may damage the paint. - Periodically check the fluid level in the bath to ensure that the level has not dropped.
+A drop in the fluid level affects the stability of the bath.
 Changes in fluid level are dependent upon several factors specific to the conditions in which the equipment is used.
-Therefore, the bath should be checked weekly and adjustments made as required.

-WARNING: Before servicing the instrument, disconnect the power mains.

-- Periodically remove the top cover of the bath and wipe out oil around the outside of the gasket.
-In order to do this, remove the four screws on the top surface and the two screws at the rear of the bath.
-Lift the cover just far enough to wipe out the collected oil. - Heat transfer medium lifetime is dependent upon the type of medium and the conditions of use.
+A schedule cannot be outlined to meet each set of conditions.
+Therefore, the bath should be checked weekly and adjustments made as required. - Heat transfer medium lifetime is dependent upon the type of medium and the conditions of use.
 The fluid should be checked at least every month for the first year and regularly thereafter.
 This fluid check provides a baseline for knowledge of bath operation with clean, usable fluid.
 Once some fluids have become compromised, the break down can occur rapidly.
 Particular attention should be paid to the viscosity of the fluid.
 A significant change in the viscosity can indicate that the fluid is contaminated, being used outside of its temperature limits, contains ice particles, or is close to a chemical breakdown.
 Once data has been gathered, a specific maintenance schedule can be outlined for the instrument.
-Refer to Section 8, General Operation, for more information about the different types of fluids used in calibration baths. - Depending on the cleanliness of the environment, a schedule should be set for cleaning the condensing coil fins which can be accessed via the Refrigeration Condenser Access Door, refer to Section 7.2.
-The schedule should be set dependent upon the laboratory environment to ensure that dust does not build up on the fins hampering the efficiency of the bath, i.e. month, bi-monthly.
-Use a vacuum or cloth to clean the fins.

-- If a hazardous material is spilt on or inside the equipment, the user is responsible for taking the appropriate decontamination steps as outlined by the national safety council with respect to the material.
-MSDS sheets applicable to all fluids used in the baths should be kept in close proximity to the instrument. - If the mains supply cord becomes damaged, replace it with a cord of the appropriate gauge wire for the current of the bath.
-If there are any questions, call an Authorized Service Center (see Section 1.3, on page 5) for more information. - Before using any cleaning or decontamination method except those recommended by Hart, users should check with an Authorized Service Center (see Section 1.3, on page 5) to be sure that the proposed method will not damage the equipment. - If the instrument is used in a manner not in accordance with the equipment design, the operation of the bath may be impaired or safety hazards may arise. - The over-temperature cutout should be checked every 6 months to see that it is working properly.
-In order to check the user selected cutout, follow the controller directions in Section 9.2, Reset Cutout, for setting the cutout.
+Refer to General Operation, Section 8, for more information about the different types of fluids used in calibration baths. - If a hazardous material is spilt on or inside the equipment, the user is responsible for taking the appropriate decontamination steps as outlined by the national safety council with respect to the material.
+MSDS sheets applicable to all fluids used in the baths should be kept in close proximity to the instrument. - If the mains supply cord becomes damaged, replace it with a cord with the appropriate gauge wire for the current of the bath.
+If there are any questions, call a Hart Authorized Service Center (see Section 1.3) for more information. - Before using any cleaning or decontamination method except those recommended by Hart, users should check with a Hart Authorized Service Center (see Section 1.3) to be sure that the proposed method does not damage the equipment. - If the instrument is used in a manner not in accordance with the equipment design, the operation of the bath may be impaired or safety hazards may arise.

+• The over-temperature cutout should be checked every 6 months to see that it is working properly.
+In order to check the user selected cutout, follow the controller directions (Section 9.8) for setting the cutout.
 Both the manual and the auto reset option of the cutout should be checked.
 Set the bath temperature higher than the cutout.
-Check to see if the display flashes cutout and if the temperature is decreasing.
-Note:When checking the over-temperature cutout, be sure that the temperature limits of the bath fluid are not exceeded.
-Exceeding the temperature limits of the bath fluid could cause harm to the operator, lab, and instrument. - When using silicon oil, the bath will require periodic maintenance.
-The silicon oil will condense on the bath during normal operation due to the outgasing of the oil.
-How often and how long the bath is operated at higher temperatures determines how often the maintenance will have to be performed.
-Simply wipe down the oily areas of the bath with a mild degreaser such as 409®.
-Do not spray the degreaser directly on the bath.
-Spray the degreaser on a cloth and wipe the bath down with the cloth.
-Repeat the process as often as necessary to keep the oil from collecting on the bath.
-If oil is allowed to collect on the bath, it may run into the bath and collect on the interior of the bath causing internal damage that may affect the lifetime of the instrument.
+Check to see if the display flashes cutout and the temperature is decreasing.

+NOTE: When checking the over-temperature cutout, be sure that the temperature limits of the bath fluid are not exceeded.
+Exceeding the temperature limits of the bath fluid could cause harm to the operator, lab, and instrument.